skerkour/kerkour.com/content/blog/bloom-whats-next.md

 * On the <a href="https://forum.bloom.sh" target="_blank" rel="noopener">forum</a> (and we will open a ticket on GitLab for you).
 * On the Discord chat

-But it’s better to avoid the latter for bug reports, to not lost them.
+But it’s better to avoid the latter for bug reports, not to lose them.

 ### How to suggest features or improvements?